mk-fg/git-nerps/README.rst

-That way, while generated key will be stored in the config, it doesn't really have to be preserved (e.g. can be removed with the repo or container), as it's easy to generate it again from the same ssh key, but be sure to keep ssh key safe, if that is the case!
+That way, while generated key will be stored in the config, it doesn't really have to be preserved (e.g. can be removed with the repo or container), as it's easy to generate it again from the same ssh key (but be sure to keep ssh key safe, if that is the case!).

 Scripts like ssh-keyparse_ can help to reduce modern ssh keys (ed25519) to a short password-like strings - similar to ones git-nerps uses - for an easy backup.

 .. _phonetic alphabet: https://en.wikipedia.org/wiki/NATO_phonetic_alphabet